Amina-V/Amina-V/README.md

 MintStars (Head of User Engagement): I'm the first non-C suite hire at this growth stage creator economy start-up.
 It's been a really fun project, and it's been amazing to see our rapid growth over the past few years.

-Plurality Institute(Research Assistant): Part-time role for a mission-focused non-profit organization with the mission of facilitating collaboration between technologists in the Plurality space.
+Plurality Institute (Research Assistant): Part-time role for a mission-focused non-profit organization with the mission of facilitating collaboration between technologists in the Plurality space.

-Name TBD (Research Lead): A graduate capstone project collaborating with Accenture Research Labs and investigating the efficacy of an AI mentor assistant with biosensing capabilities.
+Senpai:  Coding an AI upskilling mentor with biosensing capabilities.

 Griot (Engineer): A creative personal project that will allow people to record their or their familial stories and save them to achieve lots of interesting cross-cultural stories from others.